Alejogb1/job-board/blog-data/what-are-the-causes-of-the-adamw-optimizer-warning-in-hugging-face-transformers-longformer.md

 id: "what-are-the-causes-of-the-adamw-optimizer-warning-in-hugging-face-transformers-longformer"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I remember back in '21, working on a large-scale summarization project, we were pushing the boundaries of Longformer's sequence length capabilities.
 We kept hitting this AdamW warning with surprising regularity, and it was more than just an annoyance—it was affecting the stability of training.
-The warnings typically looked something along the lines of: *“UserWarning: This implementation of AdamW is deprecated.
-Please use the `optim.AdamW` implementation from pytorch directly.”*.
+The warnings typically looked something along the lines of: _“UserWarning: This implementation of AdamW is deprecated.
+Please use the `optim.AdamW` implementation from pytorch directly.”_.
 It took a good bit of investigation to really understand what was going on under the hood.

 Essentially, the problem isn't with the Longformer model itself, but with the version of the AdamW optimizer that was bundled, *or rather, *not* bundled properly, within some older versions of Hugging Face Transformers.
 It’s less about the specifics of Longformer and more about how the training loop and optimizer are configured.
-The core issue stems from inconsistencies between the *deprecated* AdamW implementation within `transformers` and the more stable, optimized version available directly through PyTorch’s `torch.optim`.
+The core issue stems from inconsistencies between the *deprecated\* AdamW implementation within `transformers` and the more stable, optimized version available directly through PyTorch’s `torch.optim`.

 To understand it better, we have to delve into the history of AdamW’s implementation.
 The original Adam algorithm has known issues with weight decay, particularly as it interacts with adaptive learning rates.
 AdamW was introduced to address this by decoupling the weight decay from the adaptive learning rate calculation, leading to improved generalization.